StevenRCE0/KeepTalkingWeb/README.md

-# Keep Talking Node
+# Keep Talking Web

-This is the Node of the "Keep Talking" project, its main part.
+This is the web frontend of the "Keep Talking" project.
-It serves as both the client and a server, for web terminals to access without hassles.

 # 🚧 This Repo is Under Construction 🚧